olemoudi/olemoudi.github.io/_posts/2020-03-23-can-facebook-read-whatsapp.md

 <div style="text-align:center"><img src="/static/img/e2ee/tls2.png" /></div>

 As shown in the picture, this means **the owner of the service can, in theory, read and modify everything that you send**.
 This does not mean that he should, but the option is there.
-This is why privacy matters on free services (and even paid ones) become iffy.
+This is why free services (and even paid ones) posture on user privacy becomes iffy.
 How do you know the owner is behaving?
 Often you can't.

 Regardless, for particularly sensitive communications **the point might not be who else has the capability to read the messages, but if anyone can at all**.
 In this sense, regardless of the ethics or business model of the service owner, the opportunity remains available for law enforcement, state agencies and malicious actors alike.